daqhris/daqhris.github.io/projects/basic-javascript/notes.md

 48. Global scope and functions
 *Scope* means the visibility of variables.
 Variables which are defined outside of a function block have *global* scope, meaning that they can be seen everywhere in the code.
+Always declare variables with `var`.
+Without `var`, they are created in the *global* scope.

+49. Local scope and functions
+Variables that are only visible within a function or function parameters have *local* scope.

+50. Global vs. Local scope in functions
+*local* variable takes precedence over the *global* variable.

+51. Return a value from a function with return